 Greece

-Greece is one of the most instagrammable places in Europe and who doesn’t love a cheeky holiday snap!
 If you’re looking for paradise, parties and pina coladas - Greece should be no.1 on your bucket list.
-The sunset hot spot of the Mediterranean, the history & culture destination of Europe and THE place to be for all you foodies.
-Tzatziki and Gyros are what our cuisine dreams are made of!
-From lazy sun-soaked beach days in Mykonos to world famous sunsets in Santorini!
-If you’re looking for the ultimate 10/10 bucket list, insta-worthy, jealousy-inducing, travel plans, well, we’ve got you covered!
-Island hop from Athens to Santorini checking out hotspot after hotspot.
+The sunset hot spot of the Mediterranean, the history & culture destination of Europe and THE place to be for incredible food.
+From lazy sun-soaked beach days in Mykonos to world-famous sunsets in Santorini!
+Island hop from Athens to Santorini, checking out hotspot after hotspot.
 Mykonos & Ios.
 10/10 good vibes, 11/10 experiences.
 We don’t just make memories of a summer.

 Bucket List